 Q: Who is a good candidate for IOP?

-A: Ideal candidates have completed detox or inpatient care, have a stable home environment, and need structured support while living at home.
+A:Ideal candidates have finished detox or inpatient care.
+They have a stable home and need structured support while living at home.
 For San Antonio residents, Nova offers a comprehensive San Antonio drug rehab IOP tailored for this stage of recovery.

 Q: What types of therapy are included in an IOP?